gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: yes

       Adaptively bias a reaction coordinate using the AWH method and estimate the corresponding PMF.
+This requires a constant ensemble temperature to be available.
 The PMF and other AWH data are written to energy file at an interval set by :mdp:`awh-nstout` and can be extracted with the ``gmx awh`` tool.
 The AWH coordinate can be multidimensional and is defined by mapping each dimension to a pull coordinate index.
       This is only allowed if :mdp-value:`pull-coord1-type=external-potential` and